(855) 560-0088

 2. Professionalize the waiting room

 First impressions matter while running a business.
-A clean and well-put-together waiting room can improve your customer experience and make customers more likely to perceive your shop in a professional light.
+A clean and well-put-together waiting room can improve your customer experience.
+This means while customers wait for you to invoice their repairs, you make them feel comfortable at your shop by offering a neat ambience .

 Here are some recommendations and examples of effective waiting room layouts: